JetBrains/teamcity-documentation/topics/perforce.md

 Specify the path to the Perforce command\-line client: `p4.exe` file.

 This field works only on the agent side for agent\-side checkout (__prior to TeamCity 2017.2.2__ this path was used for both the server\-side checkout and the agent\-side checkout).
+On agent-side, the value of this parameter could be overriden via `TEAMCITY_P4_PATH` environment variable, if such a variable is set in buildAgent.properties or comes from build parameters.

 For the server, the p4 binary should be present in the PATH of the TeamCity server or can be specified via the `teamcity.perforce.customP4Path` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).

 To restore old behavior, the `teamcity.perforce.p4PathOnServerWhitelist` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties) can be used to specify a  semi\-colon\-separated list of allowed p4 paths.